 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 How do you sell more books?
 This is a question I hear frequently from authors in our community.
 When you’ve done the hard work of writing a book, when you’ve even managed to get your book published, it would be nice to be able to get your book into the hands of readers.
 But anyone who has published a book knows that selling books isn’t simple.

 That’s where Publisher Rocket, a powerful piece of book marketing software, comes in.
 What is Publisher Rocket, and will it help you in your book writing and marketing efforts?
 In this post, I’ll be sharing my Publisher Rocket review.
-I’ll also talk about how I personally use the tool.
+I’ll also talk about how I personally use this book marketing tool.

 Before we get started though, I wasn’t paid to write this review, but I do want to be fully transparent and let you know that the links below are affiliate links.
 Of course, this won’t affect your overall price, and it didn’t affect my decision on the software.